 Monoliths vs microservices: An objective comparison of the two software architectures

-There are multiple ways to measure performance.
-And then, even the conditions would determine which architecture does a better job.
-To even out things, we are going to discuss the performance, based purely on latency.
+Performance can be measured in various ways, but for this comparison, we will discuss the performance, based purely on latency.
 Subsequently, it translates to load speeds and other parameters affecting end-user experiences.

 The microservices architecture involves a constant exchange of information between various services.
 Each communication call comes with certain latency, which is the time taken for the information to get relayed from point A to point B. The individual latencies add up with multiple communication channels between various services.
 Under ideal conditions, the communication calls take place in parallel, and the net latency would be equal to that of the process with the highest latency.

 In the case of monoliths, the communication calls are local.
 This leads to considerably lower latencies and thus improved performance.